 If you wish to purchase a product, call our toll-free order line: 1-866-889-7828 Mon-Fri 9-5 CST.

 With God anything is possible!

-FLAT RATE SHIPPING APPLIES IN CONTINTENTAL 48 UNITED STATES ONLY.
+*FREE SHIPPING APPLIES IN CONTINTENTAL 48 UNITED STATES ONLY.
 AK, HI and APO/FPO will have additional shipping fees.
-We ship within the U.S.A. and to APO/FPO (military addresses; weight and size restrictions apply.).
+We ship only within the U.S.A. and to APO/FPO (military addresses; weight and size restrictions apply.).
 We do not accept foreign credit cards.
-Please see our CONTACT page for more information.
+Sorry, we do not ship to Puerto Rico.